Countly/countly-sdk-documentation/web/next.md

 </p>
 <p>
   Both NPS and Survey use the same API to fetch feedbacks from the server as well as to display them to the end user.
+By default, the created widget will be appended to the end of the html document.
+In some scenarios you might prefer to have the widget injected in a specific element.
+For those scenarios we have added optional selectors.
+The first one is used for selecting an element by it's id and the second one is used to select the element by it's class selector.
 Also if you want to position the feedback widget in a specific element, you can do so by specifying the element ID and the class name.
 </p>
 <div class="tabs">
   <div class="tabs-menu">